ErikDorstel/servoFox/README.md

 # servoFox
 ESP32 based Servo Tester with WebUI
 #### Features
-* uses PCA9685 as PWM controller with standard I2C pins and addresses 0x40;0x41
+* uses PCA9685 as PWM controller with standard I2C pins
+* uses I2C addresses 0x40 and 0x41
 * works as WLAN client and AP (AP chooser included)
 * WebUI with IP address 192.168.4.1
 * controls all 16 PWM channels of PCA9685